MrPeanutButta/log2BGP/bigplgd/doc/start-cli.markdown

           ping                          ping destination address or hostname
           pwd                           print working directory
           show                          show running system information
-          stat                          srint out statistics on a file
+          stat                          print out statistics on a file

 The quick help '?' will display a list of available commands.
 If the text already existing on the command line is unique, then the list of sub commands is returned.